-We are delivering a series of briefings on FIR, mental health and modern slavery to the workforce.
+We deliver presentations on FIR, mental health and modern slavery to the workforce.

-Thames Tideway management asked VGC to give our presentation to all Thames Tideway East and West sites.
+Thames Tideway management asked VGC to give our briefing to all Thames Tideway East and West sites.
 To date we have presented to over 250 operatives.

 The general foreman at Greenwich said: “I’d like to thank VGC and Kim and Fiona for the presentation this morning on FIR, modern slavery, mental health and wellbeing.
 It was presented extremely well and the feedback from the site team has been very good.”